-‘SNL’ Season 43 To Open With Jay-Z And Ryan Gosling On September 30
+‘SNL’ Season 43 To Open With Jay Z And Ryan Gosling On September 30

 Saturday Night Live is coming back on September 30 with huge names from two different industries.
 Ryan Gosling is coming back as a guest host for the second time.
-Appearing with Hollywood’s boy next door is none other than the singer Jay-Z, who will probably grace us with some 4:44 music.
+Appearing with Hollywood’s boy next door is none other than the singer Jay Z, who will probably grace us with some 4:44 music.

 SNL confirmed Gosling’s comeback on Thursday night and on Saturday, the show’s official Twitter account posted a photo with the actor’s and rapper’s names on post-its.
-The post also confirmed that Season 43 kicks off at the end of September, which is a week before Ryan’s new movie Blade Runner 2049 comes out.
+The post also confirmed that Season 43 kicks off at the end of September, which is a week before Ryan’s new movie, Blade Runner 2049, comes out.

 This may be an odd pairing, but that doesn’t mean it isn’t welcome.
 Many Twitter users feasted on this news, so Saturday Night Live can pretty much secure high ratings for the Season 43 opening.
 Add Alec Baldwin’s Trump to the equation and you have a winning formula.

-With that said, Collider wonders what roles Gosling and Jay-Z will have.
+With that said, Collider wonders what roles Gosling and Jay Z will have.
 There’s a high chance that they will play along with Baldwin in political parodies that SNL is so famous for, but we don’t have a word yet on what acts they will put up for us.

 Season 43 premieres on September 30 with @RyanGosling and JAY-Z! #SNL pic.twitter.com/a2kdhJGVs0